Date/Time:

 The Plymouth gathering became an annual event organized by the United American Indians of New England (UAINE) and coincides with both Thanksgiving Day in the United States and with Unthanksgiving Day, an annual ceremony held on Alcatraz Island in California.

-Watch a short documentary about National Day of Mourning
+Watch a Brief Special about National Day of Mourning

 Additional Resources